Kinder Than Solitude: A Novel

 - February 21, 2014

-In a novel set in post-Tiananmen Square massacre China, the characters struggle with emptiness and solitude.
+In a tale set in post-Tiananmen Square China, characters struggle with emptiness and solitude.

 The novel Kinder Than Solitude by Yiyun Li begins with the ultimate solitude, death.
 Shaoai, who has lived in a semi-vegetative state since falling ill twenty-one years ago, finally expires.
 Her childhood friend Boyang, a successful Beijing developer, has long contributed money to Shaoai’s upkeep, keeping the relationship secret from his parents and his ex-wife.
 His marriage collapsed, he is a “diamond bachelor,” a rich, single businessman in a society obsessed with wealth and status, engaged in a sugar-daddy relationship with a much younger woman.
 A conversation with Boyang’s self-absorbed and ruthlessly elitist mother reveals that Shaoai had been poisoned by either Ruyu or Moran, Boyang’s friends from childhood, both now emigrated to the United States.